Frequently Asked Questions

 Can I have more than one on-campus job?

-Students who are employed in a position of 5 hours or less per week may be approved for a concurrent position in another department.
-Requests for concurrent employment must be approved through the Student Employment office.
+Students may be approved for a concurrent position in another department.
+Requests for concurrent employment must be approved through the Student Employment office, but total hours worked between both roles must not exceed 20 hours/week.

 Can International (Foreign Born) Students Work On-Campus?